Terms of Engagement

 “Online Accounting Software” means accounting software, third party or otherwise, provided by us or the accounting software company for use by the Client.

 “service” means the provision of online accounting services to businesses and individuals as outlined in these terms of engagement

 “us” “we” and “our” refers to Aegis Accounting, The Moorings, Exmouth, Devon EX8 1DY

 “you” “the Client” means the Limited Company and/or the individual subscribing to our service.

 “your Data” means any data entered or uploaded by you while using the service.

 3) OUR SERVICE

 You must be an active, fully paid-up subscriber in order for us to file any returns on your behalf or to provide any part of our service.
 If you choose to leave the service before filings are due you will need to make your own arrangements for accounts preparation, tax calculation and tax return submission.

-AS PART OF OUR SERVICES WE WILL PROVIDE:
+AS PART OF OUR SERVICES WE CAN PROVIDE:

 Out of scope services: